MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/readme-9.md

 - If you select all roles while creating a new channel provider record in the Channel Integration Framework (CIF) admin app, the save operation fails with a script error.
 Unselect **support user** role to mitigate this error.

-- When you secify the EntityLogicalName to search in the **SearchAndOpenRecords** API, the search list provides all the entites which matches the search criteria rather displaying the particular entity type.
+- When you specify the EntityLogicalName to search in the **SearchAndOpenRecords** API, the search list provides all the entites which matches the search criteria rather displaying the particular entity type.

 - When you specify the EntityLogicalName to pre-populate the search string in the **renderSearchPage** API, the list provides all the entites which matches the search criteria rather displaying the particular entity type.